Some kids are really good at eating their vegetables. Others are not.

 One of our kids eats almost anything.

-The other eats a set number of foods.
-His list consists largely of different types of meat.
-In fact, one of his first phrases was “I want meat.”
-Adding anything to his eating repertoire has been slow going.
+The other two eat a set number of foods.
+The food list consists largely of different types of meat.
+In fact, one of the first phrases was “I want meat” for our middle son.
+Our youngest’s was “meat.”
+Adding anything to their eating repertoire has been slow going.
 It’s probably because we’ve been doing it all wrong.
 Unfortunately.

 New research1 looks at how parents can effectively get a child to eat a dreaded vegetable.
 The authors tested four methods to determine which one is effective at getting kids to eat something off the hate-list.
 There were winners.
 I’m going to describe the methods and experiment in detail for those of you interested in trying a method.